Claim Compensation for Unlawful Immigration Detention - Specialist Compensation Lawyers

 We will request your Home Office UKVI records and Detention Records prior to serving the Letter Before Claim upon the Home Office, UKVI.
 The Detention Records will confirm details such as the dates(s) and location(s) you were detained.
 We usually receive the records from the Home Office within 40 days of submitting the request.

-Our expert team of compensation solicitors can legally represent you in your unlawful immigration detention claim against the Home Office UKVI on no win, no fee basis.
-We will charge a success fee of up to 25%, and will confirm the success fee once we have reviewed the merits of your compensation claim.
-The success fee will be agreed upon at the time of entering into the no win no fee agreement.
+Our expert team of compensation solicitors can legally represent you in your unlawful immigration detention claim against the Home Office UKVI on a No Win, No Fee basis.
+We will charge a success fee of up to 25% and confirm it once we have reviewed the merits of your compensation claim.
+The success fee will be agreed upon at the time of entering into the No Win, No Fee agreement.
 In the event the claim is successful, we will deduct the agreed success fee from the overall compensation you receive from the Home Office UKVI.

-We provide our legal services for unlawful immigration detention claim on a no win no fee basis.
-In the event your compensation claim against the Home Office UKVI is unsuccessful, we will not charge you for our legal fees, providing you co-operate with us in accordance with our terms and conditions, and that the information you provide is truthful to the best of your knowledge.
+We provide our legal services for unlawful immigration detention claims on a No Win, No Fee basis.
+In the event your compensation claim against the Home Office UKVI is unsuccessful, we will not charge you for our legal fees, providing you cooperate with us in accordance with our terms and conditions, and that the information you provide is truthful to the best of your knowledge.

 If your claim for compensation also includes a claim for special damages or personal injury, you may have to pay for disbursements such as Court fees, fees for document translation, expert report fees, counsel's fees, medical reports, etc. However, we will obtain your instructions before incurring any costs, and in the event the claim is successful, costs for disbursements will be received from the Home Office, UKVI.